contraster-steve/katacoda-scenario/contrast-demo/webgoat-demo/intro.md

 1. Clone and build the Webgoat Java application.
 2. Download the Contrast Security Java Agent.
-2. Set up the contrast_security.yaml file for configuration.
+2. Set up the contrast_security.yaml file and configure it.
 4. Instrument the Webgoat application with the Contrast Java Agent.
+5. Verify that your application onboarded successfully.